project-sunbird/project-sunbird.github.io/pages/features-documentation/mobileapp/allappfeatures.md

 ## Selecting Display Language for Sunbird Mobile APP

-As a Sunbird app user, you must set the display language for your app.<br> After installing the app, once you open it, you get a screen for selecting the display language for your app.<br>
+As a Sunbird app user, you must set the display language for your app.To select a language of your choice for the app, open the app:
 <table>
   <tr>
     <th style="width:35%;">Step</th>